Beautiful pairs: General theory of beautiful pairs

-\begin{definition} Given a natural class $\cF$ of global definable types, for a finite tuple of real variables $x$ and a sufficiently saturated model $M$ of $T$, consider the map $\tau_\cF$ sending a type $p\in \cF(M)$ to the infinite tuple of its canonical parameters.
+In this subsection, we relate beauty transfer to strict pro-definability of definable types.
+For a natural class of definable types $\cF$, we assume that $\cK_\cF$-beautiful pairs exist and $\cK_\cF$ has beauty transfer. \begin{definition} Given a natural class $\cF$ of global definable types, for a finite tuple of variables $x$ and a sufficiently saturated model $M$ of $T$, consider the map $\tau_\cF$ sending a type $p\in \cF_x(M)$ to the infinite tuple of its canonical parameters.
 More precisely,